aviatesk/aviatesk-zenn-content/articles/data-flow-problem-20201025.md

 ```

 ```
-⊓ (generic function with 2 methods)
+⊓ (generic function with 1 method)
 ```